Rewilding

 Baba Dioum

-Moving to a pioneering rewilding project at Bamff, Perthshire, in late 2018 set our lives on a permanent new trajectory through the dynamic essence of an ever more uncultivated landscape becoming fully intertwined with our core being.
+Moving to a pioneering rewilding project at Bamff, Perthshire, in late 2018 set our lives on a permanent new trajectory, as the dynamic essence of an increasingly uncultivated landscape became fully intertwined with our core being.

-I have steadily invested increasing levels of time, energy and responsibility into Bamff Wildland, e.g. being involved with managing local flora/fauna, monitoring landscapes and habitats or responding artistically and broadening my experiences in ways that I had previously never imagined could happen.
-This has also helped to promote the project – which began with the development of the Bamff Wildland websites – and then taking on all social media content, all of which became outlets for some of my photographic and filmic/musical endeavours.
+I have steadily invested more time, energy, and responsibility into Bamff Wildland – managing local flora and fauna, monitoring landscapes and habitats, and responding artistically, broadening my experiences in ways I’d never previously imagined.
+This work has also helped promote the project, beginning with developing the Bamff Wildland websites – and later taking on all social media content, which became outlets for some of my photographic and filmic/musical endeavours.

 Additionally, I initiated a complimentary, aspirational food growing project that has emerged from this since 2022.